NiceDay608088/nextjs_prisma_scafffolding/README.md

 ## Next.js GraphQL API

-- Examples demonstrating HTTP methods: POST and GET
+- Examples showcasing HTTP methods: POST, typically used for both mutation and query requests with a JSON payload.
-- Examples for handling file uploads

 ## Prisma Integration